h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_4_MLE_Visual.md

 #### Problem Statement

-This example visually demonstrates how sufficient statistics capture all necessary information for parameter estimation in exponential family distributions.
+This example demonstrates how sufficient statistics capture all necessary information for parameter estimation in exponential family distributions.

 Consider we are modeling waiting times in a service queue using an exponential distribution with parameter $\lambda$: